Why you should upgrade to FleetWave 2.36 and onwards…

 FleetWave’s new log in will seamlessly adapt to your device’s screen dimensions, giving the best user experience whether you are using a smartphone, desktop, laptop or tablet.

-Every time you load the new log in screen it will display 1 of 4 background images in random rotation …and we will also soon extend this to enable you to upload your own custom content.
+Every time you load the new log in screen it will display 1 of 4 background images in random rotation …which you can customise with your own content.

 If you had previously uploaded your own brand logo, this will continue to replace the FleetWave logo.